Looking for Rewards?*

 What is the difference between a cash ISA and a savings account?

 The main difference between cash ISAs and savings accounts is the way they treat the interest you earn.
-With a cash ISA, the interest you earn is completely protected from being taxed, for as long as you have the account.
-Whereas, the interest earned with a savings account will still be subject to tax.
-Depending on your personal circumstances, you can earn up to £1,000 in interest free of charge, but anything beyond that is subject to tax.
+With a cash ISA, the interest you earn isn’t taxed for as long as you have the account.

 Can I open a cash ISA with bad credit?